-The little screen does seem to give you a useful highlight of where you are in the menu system or, perhaps, a focus on a some key even like the compass heading or GPS status.
-However I’m not convinced that it offers something that another data field could not do and it does seem to waste a bit of screen real estate on what is already a small screen.
+The little screen does seem to give you a useful highlight of where you are in the menu system or, perhaps, a focus on a key event like the compass heading or GPS status.
+However, I’m not convinced that it offers something that another data field could not do and it does seem to waste a bit of screen real estate on what is already a small screen.
 It can be configured but I’d rather just have a normal screen.

 Garmin Instinct Specifications

-There are lots more things I haven’t covered here in the review – so I’ve added a link below to some of themore vouminous stuff that not everyone is interestedin.
+There are lots more things I haven’t covered here in the review – so I’ve added a link below to some of the more voluminous stuff that not everyone is interested in.
 Garmin has so many features that are standard across many models.
-For example the Instinct is a complete activity tracker giving you steps, sleep, 24×7 HR and abnormal HR alerts.
+For example, the Instinct is a complete activity tracker giving you steps, sleep, 24×7 HR and abnormal HR alerts.
 Even mentioning those areas, Garmin adds further elements of functionality behind those headlines.

-Naturally it’s also a smart enough to take the usual notifications from your smartphone
+Naturally, it’s also smart enough to take the usual notifications from your smartphone

 One particular thing worth pointing out is the ability to get decent sounds and vibrations from alerts and key presses.

-If you want to know more about the Garmin Instinct Specifications and how they compare to those of the high-end Fenix models then read this
+If you want to know more about the Garmin Instinct Specifications and how they compare to those of the high-end Fenix models then try this:

 Garmin Instinct Review Summary & Opinions

-I don’t know Garmin’s sales figures for the Instinct but I suspect it will be a surprising success for them.
+I don’t know Garmin’s sales figures for the Instinct but it will be a surprising success for them.

 The INSTINCT somewhat fills a gap in the market and at a nice price.
 I suspect that the gadget market for hiking is modest in size but will grow as products like this target an increasingly sophisticated part of the market buoyed by lots of youngsters keen to gain outdoors’ experiences without straying too far from their smartphone.